-The Michigan Institute for Computational Discovery & Engineering (MICDE) seeks proposals for innovative research projects in computational science that combine elements of mathematics, computer science, and cyberinfrastructure.
-Of interest are topics that include (but are not restricted to) the following areas:
+Every year, the Michigan Institute for Computational Discovery & Engineering (MICDE) Catalyst Grants fund innovative research projects in computational science that combine elements of mathematics, computer science, and cyber infrastructure.

 - Computational science approaches, algorithms, frameworks, etc.